 If you are looking for an actual homeschool PE curriculum I highly recommend looking at the Homeschool Teachers curriculum for health & fitness.
 Once you have subscribed to this curriculum you also get everything else they offer included.

-Homeschool Exercise Videos
+Homeschool PE Videos

 - Fitness Blender